Introduction to MCEA

-STAY TUNED FOR REGISTRATION UPDATES!
+STAY TUNED FOR OUR FALL WEBINAR

 Paul Knowles, P.Eng., is the MEA’s MCEA Advisor.
 He graduated from Queen’s University as a Civil Engineer and worked in the private sector for 9 years before joining the Town of Carleton Place as Town Engineer in 1989.
 His involvement with the Municipal Engineers Association (MEA) and the Municipal Class Environment Assessment (MCEA) began shortly thereafter.
 In 1993, Paul was promoted to CAO for Carleton Place but continued his engineering work and remained very active with the MEA as a Board member (2008 – 2018) and as its President in 2017,

 Throughout the years, Paul has been involved in all aspects of the MCEA document, including all re-writes and amendments.
 Paul officially retired from Carleton Place at the end of 2018 but is continuing to work with MEA as its MCEA Advisor, delivering training programs and pursuing improvements to the MCEA process.